How will you be keeping my child safe?

 What happens when I bring my child to Nursery at the beginning and end of the day?

-Nursery will be open from the earlier time of 8.30a.m. and children will enter at their normal middle gate to be greeted by staff.
-Unfortunately parents will not be able to come onto school grounds but we will ensure that the children get into the classroom and have help organising their belongings.
-At the end of your child's session, please wait by the middle gate and we will bring your children out to you.
+Nursery will be open from 08:45 and children will enter at their normal middle gate to be greeted by staff at the Nursery door.
+At the end of your child's session, please come to the Nursery door and we will bring your children out to you.

 What are the Nursery session times now?